chipgarner/talkingairweb/README.md

 # talkingairweb
 This is a nodejs/express web site for TalkingAir.
-TalkingAir is about air quality - see the web site! www.talkingair.green.
+TalkingAir is about air quality - see the web site! www.talkingair.green o http://talkingairweb.mybluemix.net/.

 Uses i18next for tranlation to Chinese.
 Building and testing locally in Visual Studio.
 Runs on Azure via VS publish and on Bluemix using cf push.